cesarpreza/twitter-showcase/README.md

 # Summary

-This application continued my learning into APIs and intorudcing me to client/server side applicatons.
+This application continued my learning into APIs and introduced me to client/server side applicatons.
 Taking the skills I have accumulated with past projects and applying them to this full stack application is great insight into how a bigger application would work in modern day companies.
 Taking what I have learned from this project I will continue to build more complex projects.